Full Moon Features

-Full Moon Features is an American motion picture production and distribution company headed by B-movie veteran Charles Band.
+Full Moon Features is an American independent motion picture production and distribution company headed by B-movie veteran Charles Band.
 It is known for the direct-to-video series Puppet Master, Trancers, and Subspecies, as well as the film Castle Freak and the VideoZone featurette through 1989 to 2013.

 History

 Full Moon Productions era (1988–1995)

 After the collapse of Band's previous film studio Empire Pictures, he moved back to the United States from Rome and opened Full Moon Productions.
 Band's goal with Full Moon was to create low-budget horror, sci-fi, and fantasy films while retaining a somewhat "big-budget" look.
 In the United States, Canada, and several foreign territories, from the company's very humble beginnings, Full Moon teamed with Paramount Pictures and Pioneer Home Entertainment for direct-to-video releasing on VHS and LaserDisc and the first release was the feature film directed by David Schmoeller, Puppet Master in 1989, and designed to create the company under the umbrella of Bandcompany, Inc.

 Puppet Master turned out to be a huge hit for Full Moon.
 Following the film on VHS and LaserDisc was a featurette entitled No Strings Attached, which documents the making of Puppet Master.
 It then featured interviews with cast and crew members, including actor Paul Le Mat and Charles Band himself.
 The next three releases—Shadowzone, Meridian: Kiss of the Beast, and Crash and Burn (changing to Full Moon Entertainment with the release of the latter)—all featured a making-of presentation after the film.
 Paramount, however, didn't believe in the making-of concept and forced Band to pay for all of the additional tape needed.
 At the same time, Band also reissued two catalog titles, Tourist Trap and Parasite through Paramount.